TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

   (e.g. keep the activation strength as a floating point number) might be easier for it to comprehend.
 - Or maybe the prompt should be split in two:
-  - First GPT-4o has to describe a pattern given the examples
+  - First ask GPT-4o to describe a pattern given the examples
-  - Then (with a blank context) it has to decide which of two examples (a real one and a distractor) exhibits the pattern.
+  - Then ask it (with a blank context) to decide which of two examples (a real one and a distractor) exhibits the pattern.
 Ideally this would detect when GPT-4o has wrongly found a generic pattern that could match any example